goatbytes/ElasticKtDSL/README.md

 The original repository for ES Kotlin is available at: [mbuhot/eskotlin](eskotlin).
 It was previously hosted on Bintray, which has since been discontinued.
 This fork aims to continue the development and support of ES Kotlin as an open-source project under the same MIT license.

+Contributions are welcome!
+Please read our [contributing guide](CONTRIBUTING.md) and submit pull requests to our repository.

+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.